Toms15/wordulp/README.md

 - Bower dependencies installation (Bootstrap or Foundation Zurb 6 - Font Awesome - Swiper - Masonry - Magnific Popup)

 ## Get started
-Clone this repo on your machine and drag it inside your custom wordpress theme.
+Clone this repo on your folder.
 Run inside of it:

 	npm install